 The government said the restrictions are intended to prevent “excessive consumption” inspired by the announcement of the studies showing nicotine’s promise as a COVID-preventive medication, and to guarantee a “continuous and appropriate supply to people requiring medical support to stop smoking.”

-The emergency order limits sales of products like nicotine patches, gum, lozenges and inhalers to a one-month supply per person, and bans online sales.
+The emergency order limits sales of products like nicotine pouches, patches, gum, lozenges and inhalers to a one-month supply per person, and bans online sales.
 Customers will be required to give pharmacies their personal information in order to track sales.
 The order is in effect until May 11, when some restrictions will be eased.

 The clinical trial, which will begin soon at the Pitié-Salpêtrière Hospital, follows a study showing that French smokers contract the virus at far lower rates than the general population.
 The French data confirms previous findings from China and the United States.
 The trial will use nicotine patches, which deliver nicotine very slowly, and are unable to create dependence or addiction in nicotine-naive users.